-4 71 Fed.
+&lt;sup>4 71 Fed.
 Reg.
 58,609 (October 4, 2006).
 We published proposed guidance addressing these concerns in December 2005, and asked for public comment on the proposal.
 After evaluating the public comment we received on the proposal following the end of the 90-day comment period, the agencies issued the final NTM guidance in October 2006.
 Most lenders strongly objected to what were deemed to be "overly prescriptive" borrower qualification and consumer protection standards in the proposed guidance.
-However, the agencies adopted this guidance, essentially as proposed, including the strong borrower qualification and consumer protection standards, in order to address the concerns we had about these practices.
+However, the agencies adopted this guidance, essentially as proposed, including the strong borrower qualification and consumer protection standards in the process guidance.